-A handler of universal wastes can be a person who receives universal waste from other handlers, accumulates the waste, and then sends it on to other handlers, recyclers, or treatment or disposal facilities without performing the actual treatment, recycling or disposal.
-This may include a person who collects batteries, pesticides or mercury-containing equipment from small businesses and sends the waste to a recycling facility.
+A handler of universal wastes can be a person who receives universal waste from other handlers, accumulates the waste, and then sends it on to other handlers, recyclers, or treatment or disposal facilities without performing the actual treatment, recycling, or disposal.
+This may include a person who collects batteries, pesticides, or mercury-containing equipment from small businesses and sends the waste to a recycling facility.
 The universal waste handler requirements depend on how much universal waste a handler accumulates at any one time.
 No universal waste handlers may accumulate universal waste for longer than one year from when it is generated or received.

 There are four types of regulated participants in the universal waste system: small quantity handlers of universal waste (SQH), large quantity handlers of universal waste (LQH), universal waste transporters, and universal waste destination facilities.

-Universal waste transporters are persons who transport universal waste from SQH or LQH to other handlers, destination facilities or foreign destinations.
-These wastes do not need to be accompanied by a RCRA hazardous waste manifest during transport, but records must be kept documenting shipments.
+Universal waste transporters are persons who transport universal waste from SQH or LQH to other handlers, destination facilities, or foreign destinations.
+These wastes do not need to be accompanied by an RCRA hazardous waste manifest during transport, but records must be kept documenting shipments.
 Transporters must comply with applicable DOT requirements.
 Storage of hazardous waste or universal waste at a transfer facility is limited to 10 days or less.

 Universal waste destination facilities are facilities that treat, dispose of or recycle a particular category of universal waste.
 These facilities are subject to the same requirements as fully regulated hazardous waste treatment, storage and disposal facilities.
 Full regulation includes permit requirements.